ungoogled-software/ungoogled-chromium-windows/README.md

 py package.py
 ```

-A zip archive will be created under `build`
+A zip archive and an installer will be created under `build`.

 **NOTE**: If the build fails, you must take additional steps before re-running the build: